Your Baby at 10 Weeks Pregnant

 Your Pregnancy at 10 Weeks

-Many health care providers recommend that you reduce or eliminate caffeine from your diet.
+Kick the caffeine habit.
+Many healthcare providers recommend that you reduce or eliminate caffeine from your diet.
 It has no nutritional value, and it can make you (and possibly your little one) feel nervous.
 Caffeine can also contribute to dehydration since it's a diuretic (something that makes you urinate).
 If you must have your daily latte or soda, be sure to drink extra water to compensate for the loss of fluid.

-Starting around now, your heart begins to pump more blood through your veins.
-In fact, by 32 weeks, you'll have 40 to 50 percent more blood in your body than before you were pregnant — the extra volume is needed to provide blood to the uterus and placenta.
+Circulation information.
+At this stage of your pregnancy, your heart begins to pump more blood through your blood vessels.
+In fact, by 32 weeks, you'll have 40 to 50 percent more blood in your body than before you were pregnant, sending much of it to the uterus and placenta.
 Taking steps now to improve your blood flow may help prevent varicose veins later in your pregnancy.
 Walking daily, lying on your left side, elevating your legs (with knees supported), and sitting without crossing your legs can all help prevent your circulation from getting sluggish.